Skip to main content

 While workplaces have made progress in addressing factors that affect performance, such as burnout and wellbeing, many leaders still place too much emphasis on the past and use negative reinforcement to extract good performance.

 What is performance management?
+Defining key processes and goals

-In HR, performance management describes the process in which managers provide feedback to direct reports with the goal of ensuring an employee’s performance matches the organization’s goals.
+Let’s start with the biggest question: What is performance management?
+In HR, performance management describes the process in which managers provide feedback to direct reports with the goal of ensuring an employee’s performance matches the organizational goals.

-Performance is a fluid state, and your performance management plan should be just as flexible.
-Rather than viewing an individual as an inherently low or high performer, it’s helpful to see every employee is moving along the spectrum of “high-performing” and “low-performing.”
+Performance is a fluid state, and your performance management process should be just as flexible.
+Rather than viewing an individual as an inherently low or high performer, it’s helpful to see every employee as moving along the spectrum of “high-performing” and “low-performing.”
 The difference?
 This approach takes into account how well you support their growth and development.
 With a growth mindset, employees can better develop their abilities, skills, and performance.

 Before delving deeper, let’s take a step back and define two key concepts:

-• Performance development, on the other hand, looks forward.
+- Performance development, on the other hand, looks forward.
 It aims to enable future performance by encouraging employees to build on their strengths while also taking action on their areas of opportunity.

 The chart below further compares the two concepts.